-ВМР Description Status Implemented Not Applicable Modified Effective Unknown Not Effective Department's Website Maintain a site with links to annual reports and other storm water documents. х x Sustainability Outreach Develop program to increase the awareness of the need for storm water asset management х x x Storm Water Publications Distribute the department's storm water informational publications. Х х Adopt-A- Highway Program Develop and implement a cooperative program to clean roadsides. х X Storm Water Committee The Storm Water Committee continues to identify how to make the public aware of storm water issues.
-The group is represented by Central Bureau, District, Illinois Environmental Protection Agency (IEPA), and Federal Highways Administration (FHWA) personnel. х х Presentations at Various Engineering and Association Meetings Provide technical presentations at the request of various conferences. х x Public Meetings Provide opportunity for discussions to take place at public meetings held for Illinois Department of Transportation (IDOT) projects. Х X
+ВМР Description Status Implemented Not Applicable Modified Effective Unknown Not Effective Department's Website Maintain a site with links to annual reports and other storm water documents. x x Sustainability Outreach Develop program to increase the awareness of the need for storm water asset management x x Storm Water Publications Distribute the Department's storm water informational publications. х х Adopt-A- Highway Program Develop and implement a cooperative program to clean roadsides. х Х Storm Water Committee The Storm Water Committee continues to identify how to make the public aware of storm water issues.
+The group is represented by Central Bureau, District, Illinois Environmental Protection Agency (IEPA), personnel. x X Presentations at Various Engineering and Association Meetings Provide technical presentations at the request of various conferences.
+X x Public Meetings Provide opportunity for discussions to take place at public meetings held for Illinois Department of Transportation (IDOT) projects. х X

-Outreach to the public is vital to the department's storm water efforts.
+Outreach to the public is vital to the Department's storm water efforts.
 IDOT continues to maintain a storm water runoff website.
-The department uses our web page and the storm water brochure as primary resources to help highlight the importance of controlling illicit discharges from the public and to explain IDOT programs.
+The Department uses our web page and the storm water brochure as primary resources to educate the public and help highlight the importance of controlling illicit discharges from the public and to explain IDOT programs.
 The brochure is available on the department's web page.
-The department's Adopt-A-Highway Program continues to be a popular cooperative program with communities and organizations.
+The Department's Adopt-A-Highway Program continues to be a popular cooperative program with communities and organizations.
 IDOT also has an Erosion and Sediment Control Field Guide for Construction for download and is available to the public.
 The Department has been a partner with industry in developing an innovative planning, design, and construction guide and rating system called the Illinois Livable and Sustainable Transportation (I-LAST).